How to cope with COVID-19 related sleep disorders

 For 36-year-old Sajal Bannerji, the news delivered by his employer in the month of May while shocking was not surprising.
 Bannerji a guest relations manager with a three-star hotel in Bengaluru was convalescing at home after being discharged from a private hospital – where he had to stay after testing positive for Covid – received some disturbing news.

-Since the work lay-off Bannerji has been so stressed that he has hardly been able to sleep, even as the after effects of recovering from the post Covid treatment, has left him physically and mentally weak.
+Since the work lay-off, Bannerji has been so stressed that he has hardly been able to sleep, even as the after-effects of recovering from the post-Covid treatment, have left him physically and mentally weak.
 “If the Hyatt Regency in Mumbai, a well-established 5-star hotel, has shut its operations, unable to pay its workers, as reported by the national media, why should anyone be surprised that the hotel where I worked, has decided to trim staff?” says Bannerji who does not want his former employer’s name to be used.

 In Neurology Today publication, Rachel Marie E. Salas, MD, FAAN, associate professor of neurology at the Johns Hopkins Center for Sleep says that patients are suffering from shifts in their sleep patterns due to their fears about getting the virus, concerns about loved ones, not being able to go to work, not having social contact with others

-Unemployment, ballooning loans due to wrecked family finances, health related issues, mental stress due to social isolation are only some of the challenges which people are trying to cope due to the Covid-19 pandemic.
+Unemployment, ballooning loans due to wrecked family finances, health-related issues, and mental stress due to social isolation are only some of the challenges which people are trying to cope with due to the Covid-19 pandemic.
 This has meant that a lot of them are suffering from sleep-related disorders as worries and anxiety over numerous issues rise, and this has had a detrimental effect on their physical and psychological health.

 Financial Distress and Impact on Sleep